 There is a growing number of reported Tickborne Disease cases through out Massachusetts and New England.
-Understanding The Ecosystem which supports tick populations is an important factor in avoiding disease transmission along with employing personal protective measures.
+Understanding the Ecosystem which supports tick populations is an important factor in avoiding disease transmission along with employing personal protective measures.

 Ticks can be found in grassy fields, wooded areas, the edge of roadways/sidewalks as well as backyards.

-Ticks thrive in shady humid areas with leaf litter and around stone walls.
+Deer Ticks thrive in shady humid areas with leaf litter and around stone walls.

 Tick Encounters can be a daily occurance